 Sturdy outdoor clothing (We train rain or shine)

 You may bring and shoot your personal shotgun if you wish, or we can supply one for you free of charge.
 We can also supply ammunition, and you just repay us for whatever you use.
-Make a notes in the comment box during checkout if you need guns or ammo.
+Make a notes in the comment box during checkout if you need gun or ammo, and specify what caliber.

 Keep it simple; Bring whatever you have and we’ll make it work.